mjalali/CLIP-DISSECTION/README.md

-# SCE Score and CLIP embedding decomposition via text prompts
+# SCE Score and CLIP Decomposition
 A GitHub repository accompanying a "Dissecting CLIP: Decomposition with a Schur Complement-based Approach" paper

 ![Dissecting CLIP](images/intro_image.png)